 What about car emergencies, do you have a flashlight with juiced-up batteries to help you change a tire at night?
 How about snowboots in case you need to push yourself out of snowbank?
 Always, always, always pack for the worst.

 Must-Do #2: Set A Realistic ETA and Don't Expect to Break A Record.

 Long hours in a car are tough for travelers of any age, but can seem doubly long for younger kids.
 Factor in your family’s tolerance as you plan your route.
 Build in some extra time for breaks, activities and sweet roadside attractions, meals, and unexpected delays.
 HINT: there are ALWAYS unexpected delays.

 You can change up the routine by having kids (and parents) switch seats.
 Kids can switch sides and take turns leading on-the-road games and "Wheels on the Bus" sing-alongs or help choose the next stop.
 One parent can sit in the back and join in on activities.
 Make sure to rotate.
 Everybody needs a fresh start.

-Getting off the highway for even a short stretch can open up your options for interesting scenery and fun activities.
+Getting off the highway even for a short stretch can open up your options for interesting scenery and fun activities.

 If you’re feeling adventurous, look for unique or odd opportunities: the world’s largest shoe, a dinosaur park, a kitschy putt-putt course, or an offbeat museum.

-4. Get Healthy Food on the Go
+Must-Do #5: Get Healthy Food on the Go

 With a little research and planning, you can balance detour-worthy restaurants and local specialty splurges with healthier snacks and meals.